labviros/is-object-annotations-transformer/README.md

 ObjectAnnotations Transformation Service
 ==================

-Changes the coordinate referential frame of [ObjectAnnotations] messages becoming from a list of topics and then publishes to a specific topic.
+Changes the coordinate referential frame of [ObjectAnnotations] messages coming from a list of topics and then publishes to a specific topic.

 Streams